lipkau/JiraPS/docs/en-US/commands/Get-JiraIssue.md

 ### -PageSize

-How many issues should be returned per call to JIRA.
+How many issues Should be returned per call to JIRA.

 This parameter only has effect if `-MaxResults` is not provided or set to 0.